skriptble/reserve/README.md

 reserve
 =======

 > Reserving things should be simple.
+Let's make it that way.

 The systems out there appear to be specialized to reserve certain types of things, like hotel rooms, lab equipment, meeting